GianpaoloBranca/SoftwareEng2/scratches/CID/CID.md

 According to the JavaDoc:
 A job starts out in the created state.
 When the job is queued for execution, it transitions to the queued state.
 While the job is executing it is in the running state.
 When the job execution ends, it transitions to the finished or failed state - depending on the outcome of the task that was performed.

-A PersistedServiceJob works as a GenericServiceJob, it can be queued, dequeued, executed and finish, but every overrided method also store the time, the status and the result of the job in the __JobSandBox__ .
+A PersistedServiceJob works as a GenericServiceJob, it can be queued, dequeued, executed and finish, but every overridden method also store the time, the status and the result of the job in the __JobSandBox__.
 It can also fail, but differently to its superclass it can retry a certain number of time, decided by the JobSandBox.

-####Usages
-Importing the project with eclipse we managed to scan the entire project for the usages of this class.
+###Usages
 It is used only once in the JobManager class, in the _poll(int)_ method, at line 225.
 According to the documentation:
 this method scans the JobSandbox entity and returns a list of jobs that are due to run.
 Returns an empty list if there are no jobs due to run.
 This method is called by the __JobPoller__ polling thread.
 A PersistedServiceJob is created whenever there is a job to run, added to the poll and returned to the JobPoller.
 The JobPoller class is explained in the next section.

-###3.2 JobPoller
+##3.2 JobPoller

 ![](./images/JobPoller_dep.png){#id .class width=50% height=50%}\

-####Role
+###Role
 The JobPoller is a singleton class created to handle the execution of the Jobs contained into different JobManagers creating a queue that balances the Jobs execution ordering to ensure that the execution time is well spread among the JobManagers.

 As one can see, the JobPoller relies on a ThreadPoolExecutor which is properly configured by taking information about the service configuration parameters from the ServiceConfigUtil class, this is achieved using the _createThreadPoolExecutor_ method.